merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![E. facealis pan](images/gene-inspection.png)](images/gene-inspection.png){:.center-img .width-80}

-## Chapter VII: From single-amino acid variants to protein structures
+## Chapter VIII: From single-amino acid variants to protein structures

 {:.notice}
 This section of the tutorial uses the data described in the above section [Putting the E. faecalis